LindsayBauer/NYRRRaceAnalysis/README.md

 ## Data Source 🗄:
-I couldn't find the desired data in a structed, easy to use format, so I mined the data from [NYRR Half Marathon](https://results.nyrr.org/event/b00425/finishers) using a cURL command to the NYRR API endporint (https://results.nyrr.org/api/runners/finishers-filter).
+I couldn't find the desired data in a structed, easy to use format, so I mined the data from [NYRR Half Marathon](https://results.nyrr.org/event/b00425/finishers) using a cURL command to the NYRR API endpoint (https://results.nyrr.org/api/runners/finishers-filter).

 All raw data (JSON files) is provided in the Data folder.